JackGrayDPD/node-load-files-to-bq/README.md

-# node-load-csv-to-bq
+# node-load-files-to-bq
-Simple script for loading csv files from GCS into BigQuery tables.
+Simple script for loading data files from GCS into BigQuery tables.

 ## Setup